Brehon: History

 The preparatory course of study extended over some twenty years.
 The Brehon laws were originally composed in poetic verse to aid memorisation.
 Brehons were liable for damages if their rulings were incorrect, illegal or unjust.
-When one brehon had adjudicated on a matter submitted to him, there could be no appeal to another brehon of the same rank; but there might be an appeal to a higher court, provided the appellant gave security.
-The ranking of a brithem was based on their skill, and on whether they knew all three components of law: traditional law, poetry, and (added later) canon law.
+When one brehon had adjudicated on a matter submitted to him, there could be no appeal to another Brehon of the same rank; but there might be an appeal to a higher court, provided the appellant gave security.

-In Prechristian Medieval Ireland prior to the earliest written manuscript.
-Law was practised by hereditary judges known as bards or fili, who passed on information orally down the generations, they held the positions of Ollam to a provincial High king or rí.

-In pre-Norman times, it was the King who passed judgment, when necessary, following recitation of applicable law and advice from the Brehon.

-While originating in oral legal history, it is a common belief that Brehon law enacted the first piece of copyright legislation in relation to written text in world legal history.
-It involved a bitter dispute around 561 AD between Saint Colmcille and Saint Finian over the authorship of a manuscript called "St Jerome's Psalter".
-Despite the enactment of the law by the king, a bloody conflict still took place known as Battle of Cúl Dreimhne, which resulted in many deaths.
+While originating in oral legal history, Brehons enacted the first piece of copyright legislation in relation to written text in world legal history, circa 561 AD between Saint Colmcille and Saint Finian over the authorship of a manuscript called "St Jerome's Psalter".

 One of the main responsibilities of a Brehon was to record the genealogies of the people.
-One of the most notable Brehons associated with recording genealogies was the Clan Mac Fhirbhisigh.
+Amongst notable Brehons associated with recording genealogies was the Clan Mac Fhirbhisigh.
 Dubhaltach Mac Fhirbhisigh produced Leabhar na nGenealach, also the abridgment version Cuimre na nGenealach and Great Book of Lecan.
 The genealogist would also be referred to in old Irish as a Seanchaidhe.
 The basic family unit under brehon law in ancient Ireland was defined as Derbfine, or "True Kin" in English Another Brehon family noted for recording genealogies were the Ó Cléirigh, such as Mícheál Ó Cléirigh, the author of the Annals of the Four Masters.

-In 2000 controversial Irish lawyer Vincent Salafia founded the Brehon Law Project, to promote the academic study of Brehon law.
-The courses were formed to aid the funding of the translation of early Irish Law manuscripts and to make the study of Ancient Irish Law available for academic scholarship.

-Several dozen families were recognised as hereditary brehon clans.